cchurch/api-docs/source/includes/_api_account.md

 Parameter                             | Data Type     | Description                                                                                            | Is Required
 ---------                             | ---------     | -----------                                                                                            | -----------
-**name**                              | string        | Name of the account                                                                                    | true owner_account_id                      | string        | Id of the parent account.
+**name**                              | string        | Name of the account                                                                                    | true owner_account_id                      | string        | ID of the parent account.
 Defaults to the account of the creating user
 **contact_first_name**                | string        | First name of primary contact for account                                                              | true
 **contact_last_name**                 | string        | Last name of primary contact for account                                                               | true
 **contact_email**                     | string        | Email of primary contact for account                                                                   | true